 According to an Indepaz report from between 2016 and May 2019, 837 homicides of social leaders were committed in Colombia.
 Do you think your film can help foreign countries understand the situation of violence in Latin America?

 “Monos” does not seek to teach or moralise, but rather seeks to question.
-We show the war, yes, but not the Colombian war or that of any specific place.
+We examine the war, yes, but not the Colombian war or that of any specific place.
 We have not spent four years making a film about obviousness, such as the importance of understanding violence in Latin America or that children should not be involved in war.
 We did it rather to establish a dynamic of power games, of wanting to belong and be loved.
-It is an allegory of the human condition.
-Not having something alien without something that we can all really identify with in one way or another.
+I don’t think “Monos” is about foreign conflicts or what makes us different.
+Quite the contrary.
+I think it’s about what makes us human.

-(Translated by Hannah Phelvin – Email: firstname.lastname@example.org) – Foto supplied by Sofia Serbin Celluloid Circus Limited
+(Translated by Hannah Phelvin – Email: firstname.lastname@example.org) – Photos supplied by Sofia Serbin Celluloid Circus Limited